 Meet the ‘new norm’ of networking - Hybrid Events.
 Last year we were wowed by the possibilities and reach of virtual events and experiences.
-The fact that so many individuals were able to attend events globally through their screens continued to keep connections and conferences alive among lockdown and social distancing rules.
-While in-person events may be coming back, you can’t deny the reach that virtual events have had, giving businesses a wider audience to market to in the future.
+So many individuals were able to attend events globally through their screens and continued to keep connections and conferences alive among lockdown and social distancing rules.
+While in-person events may be coming back, you can’t deny the benefits of virtual events for business.

 So, what does that mean for events moving forward?
-Here’s introducing the hybrid event.
+Here’s introducing hybrid events.

 Let’s first chat about what a hybrid event is.
 A hybrid event will have a mix of virtual and in-person attendees.
-While there is the option for attendees to go to a venue to experience the events, they will also have the option to sign in online if they are unable to make it in-person.
+While there is the option for attendees to go to a venue to experience the event, they will also have the option to sign in online if they are unable to make it in person.

-A lot of times travel expenses and distance are a major factor in people not being able to attend conferences and events.
-With the hybrid model, attendees will have the opportunity participate and engage in important conferences and events in the comfort of their own homes.
+Usually, travel expenses and distance are major factors for people not being able to attend conferences and events.
+With hybrid events, attendees have the opportunity to participate and engage in important conferences and events in the comfort of their own homes.

 In order to host a successful hybrid event, you need to go above and beyond simply recording the in-person event and streaming it to your virtual audience.
-You need to make every person in the audience feel like they are at the event and keep them engaged throughout the event.
+You need to make every attendee, in person or virtual, feel like they are at the event and keep them engaged throughout.

 Let’s go back to the drawing board and come up with the important things you need to do and plan for in order to host a successful hybrid event that will make you money.

-This is one of the most important ways to ensure your event will be a success and that it will run smoothly from start to end.
-The tricky part of hybrid events is that not only are you meeting the needs of the people who are physically at the event but even those who are attending virtually.
-This means that all the speakers, presentations, live shows, performances, questions etc. need to be properly wired and effective when being live streamed.
+One of the most important ways to ensure your event will be a success and that it will run smoothly from start to end is preparation.
+The tricky part of hybrid events is that not only are you meeting the needs of the people who are physically at the event but even of those who are attending virtually.
+This means that all the speakers, presentations, live shows, performances, and Q&A sessions need to be effective when being live-streamed.

-As you plan out your event, you need to make sure that the virtual platform you use has these important features:
+Choosing the right virtual event platform is important.
+Every event is different and you need to find the one that suits your event needs appropriately.
+As you plan out your event, you need to make sure that the virtual event platform has these important features:

-Remember, you are not only engaging a physical audience, but also a virtual one from all over the country or even the globe.
-Keeping everyone engaged during your event will be tricky but is doable.
+Remember, you are not only engaging a physical audience, but also a virtual one.
+Your audience could also be from all over the country or even the globe!
+Keeping all attendees engaged during your event will be tricky but doable if planned correctly.
 Make sure to encourage participants to post on social media and share their experiences on their accounts.

-Keep discussions consistent and encourage attendees to network in chat rooms and break rooms with the virtual audiences.
-Most importantly, ensure that the guest speaker is able to communicate and answer questions of the live audience as well as the virtual participants so no one feels left out.
+Keep discussions consistent and encourage attendees to network in chat rooms and break-out rooms with the virtual audiences.
+Most importantly, ensure that the guest speaker is able to communicate and answer questions from the live audience as well as with the virtual participants so no one feels left out.

 If 2020 taught us anything, it’s to be prepared for any issues or hiccups that might come your way.
-It’s important to try and stay flexible if any changes within your speakers and sponsors occur and even allow for the audience to share their opinion and ideas that could improve user experience.
+It’s important to try and stay flexible if any changes within your speakers and sponsors occur.
+Whether this means to have back ups or switch to a virtual presentation you should be ready for anything.
+You can even allow for the audience to share their opinion and ideas that could improve user experience.

 In-person conferences will start picking up again, but that doesn’t mean you should say goodbye to virtual events any time soon.
 Here’s why you should consider hosting hybrid events moving forward: